monsoonmaelstrom/book2/book2.md

 “Back to Branton,” she says.

-“Well, that’s good since we’re all going there, we can just keep going together.”
+“Well, that’s good.
+Since we’re all going there, we can just keep going together.”

 “No, I can’t.
 I need to go now.”